WICG/observable/README.md

 ### `EventTarget` integration

-While native `Observable`s are theoretically useful on their own, the primary use case that we're unlocking with them is more *ergonomic* and *composable* event handling.
+While native Observables are theoretically useful on their own, the primary use case that we're unlocking with them is more *ergonomic* and *composable* event handling.
 This necessitates tight integration with the [`EventTarget`](https://dom.spec.whatwg.org/#interface-eventtarget) DOM interface.